RainboeStrykr/billgen-pro/README.md

-# 🧾 InvoSwift Java - Swift.
-Simple.
-Seamless Billing
+# 🧾 Billgen Pro - Professional Billing Made Simple

-A Java Spring Boot version of the popular InvoSwift invoice and receipt generator application.
+A powerful Java Spring Boot invoice and receipt generator application for professional billing needs.

 ## 📱 About

-InvoSwift Java is a server-side implementation of the InvoSwift billing application, built with Spring Boot and Thymeleaf.
-It provides the same core functionality as the original React version but with a traditional web application architecture.
+Billgen Pro is a comprehensive server-side billing application built with Spring Boot and Thymeleaf.
+It provides professional invoice and receipt generation with modern web application architecture and robust data persistence.

 ## ⚡️ Key Features